Research

 Virtue

-Energy geopolitics is shaped by the strategic interactions between states, international institutions, and markets in securing energy access and exerting influence.
-Energy resources are not just commodities but instruments of power, shaping global alliances, trade, and security frameworks.
+Energy geopolitics is fundamentally shaped by the strategic interactions between states, international institutions, and markets in the pursuit of energy security and geopolitical influence.
+Energy resources are not merely commodities; they are critical instruments of power and leverage, central to national security, economic resilience, and international order.
+The competition for access, control, and diversification of energy sources underpins the configuration of global alliances, trade relations, and security frameworks.

 Institutionalism in international relations examines how formal and informal institutions shape global governance, cooperation, and state behaviour by establishing rules, norms, and regulatory frameworks that structure interactions.